EricDeveaud/logstash_filter_LDAPresolve/README.md

-LDAPresolve filter will add to the event the fields 'login', 'user' and 'group' based on LDAP request with provided uidNumber information. and add LDAP_OK on success, otherwise  error tag s added to the event
+LDAPresolve filter will add to the event the fields 'login', 'user' and 'group' based on LDAP request with provided uidNumber information. and add LDAP_OK tag on success, otherwise error tag
     LDAP_ERR: some LDAP connection or schema error
     LDAP_UNK_USER: unknow uidNumber
     LDAP_UNK_GROUP: unknow group